← All guides·Candidate Guide·7 min read

 Eat a balanced meal beforehand — not too heavy, not too light.
 Stay well-hydrated.
 Avoid excessive caffeine before the tests.
 Get enough sleep the night before — easier said than done, but genuinely important for cognitive performance.

 Most importantly: trust your preparation.
-If you have done timed practice on all three NFA tests, trained for the physical assessment, and prepared your interview answers, you have done what you can.
+If you have done timed practice on all four NFA assessments, trained for the physical assessment, and prepared your interview answers, you have done what you can.
 On the day, the job is to execute — not to prepare further.

 Frequently asked questions